Cara Delevingne: Public image

-Delevingne's naturally thick eyebrows are considered her signature look, and she has been credited with popularizing bold eyebrows as a beauty trend of the 2010s.
+Delevingne's naturally thick eyebrows are considered her signature look, and she has been credited with popularising bold eyebrows as a beauty trend of the 2010s.
 Delevingne was named by the Evening Standard as one of London's "1,000 Most Influential People of 2011", in the category Most Invited.
 In 2013, the Evening Standard also ranked her 20th on their "Power 1000" list "because of her domination of the catwalks at London Fashion Week and her huge social media following".
 The same year, Delevingne was the most googled fashion figure and the most re-blogged model on Tumblr.

 In March 2014, Delevingne was included in The Sunday Times Magazines "100 Makers of the 21st Century" list of influential British people.
 Later that year, she was ranked sixth on the "World's Highest-Paid Models" list by Forbes, earning an estimated US$3.5 million (£2.7 million).
 By 2015, she had moved up to second on this list, earning $9 million (£7 million).

 Delevingne has appeared twice in categories run by AskMen, ranking at number 13 on their "Top 99 Most Desirable Women" list in 2014, and at number 40 on their "Crush List: Top 99 Women" in 2016.
-She also briefly appeared on Martin Brundle's grid walk for the 2023 British Grand Prix, where she denied Brundle an interview, claiming that she "can't hear anything", in an attempt to get out of the interview.
+She posed nude in photoshoots for Esquire, Balmain and John Hardy brands.

+Delevingne has been described as a nepo baby.